Madhumithaashanmugam/python/README.md

 bash :git clone https://github.com/Madhumithaashanmugam/python.git

 **Navigate to the project directory:**
-bash: cd blackjack-game
+bash: cd blackjackproject

 Ensure you have Python installed on your system.
 Usage

 **Run the game using Python:**
-bash: python blackjack.py
+bash: python blackjackproject.py

 **Images:**